menu

 Setting & Lifestyle

-Because of many things, West Hurley is a great place for families with children to consider.
-First of all, many other families with children live here, making West Hurley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, West Hurley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+West Hurley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, West Hurley’s overall crime rate is lower than average for the country.

 Demographics

 The people who call West Hurley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of West Hurley residents report their race to be White, followed by Native American.
+The greatest number of West Hurley residents report their race to be White, followed by Asian.
 Important ancestries of people in West Hurley include German, Italian, Irish, English, and French.

 The most common language spoken in West Hurley is English.
 Other important languages spoken here include Polish and Scandinavian languages.